osisoft/AVEVA-Adapter/shared-content/configuration/discovery.md

 # Discovery

-You can perform a data discovery for existing data pieces on demand.
+You can perform a data discovery for existing data items on demand.
 Data discovery is initiated through REST calls and it is tied to a specific discovery Id, which you can either specify or let the adapter generate it.

 Data discovery includes different routes.
 For example, you can choose to do the following:

 - Retrieve the discovery results
 - Query the discovery status
 - Cancel or delete discoveries
-- Merge discovery results with the data selection item
+- Merge discovery results with the data selection configuration
 - Retrieve results from a current discovery and compare it with results from a previous or discovery
 - Retrieve results from a current discovery and compare it with results from a current data selection configuration